ValeP314/pp4-future-home/README.md

 - __Sign Up Form__

-  - The "Sign Un" will provide the user with the opportunity to sign up to the website.
+  - The "Sign Up" will provide the user with the opportunity to sign up to the website.
   - In case the Site User is not already registered, it provides the option to Register instead.
   - This section is valuable to the user as they will be able to access the full website functionality.
   - The form collects the username and password only.